berkes/autodrop/README.markdown

 * Optionally change the haml and sass in views/ to change the style.

 ## Usage
 * add directories: each directory becomes a gallery
 * optionally add a file thumb.jpg (or thumb.png/gif etc) to have that show up as thumbnail for the gallery.
 * add other images to the directory: as many as you want.

 ## Tips and Gotcha's
 * underscores (_) in file and directorynames will be replaced with spaces in output.
 * pluses in files give trouble with the API, don't use them.
 Files with pluses will be ignored.
 * To hide a directory, start a directory with a dot, on unix (linux, mac) these are hidden directories.

 ## @TODO and known bugs
+* Better performance.
+Some ruby magic to keep sessions and metadata in global space, to avoid all classes hitting dropbox for all files.
 * Clean up!
 * Next and previous links on full image view.
 * Prettier design :).